Council Tax Reduction Scheme

 Discounts have been granted based on existing council tax records and will be shown on the front of your bill.
 If you have not been allowed a discount but think you are entitled to one, you should let us know.
 If you have been allowed a discount to which you are not entitled, YOU MUST TELL US AS SOON AS POSSIBLE or a penalty of £70 may be imposed.

 Some properties are exempt from council tax, including those occupied only by either students, under 18 year olds or the severely mentally impaired, "granny annexes" occupied by elderly/disabled relatives; and those which are unoccupied

-In addition to the above, if your property is unoccupied it may be exempt from Council Tax if it is:
+In addition to the above, if your property is unoccupied it may be exempt from Council Tax if: